Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details.md

 - **Location**: The location field allows you to specify the location associated with the request.
 This can be useful for tracking where the request needs to be addressed.
 The location can be selected from a predefined list that is managed in the [Location configuration](/esp-config/organizational-data/locations) section.

-- **External Reference**: The external reference section provides an option to store an ID that is external to the this request.
+- **External Reference**: The external reference section provides an option to store an ID that is external to this request.
 This is useful for tracking the request in other systems or for referencing related information that is not stored within the request itself.

 ## Custom fields